But one of our favorite ways to make sure that we can have peach desserts even during the winter is to make this freezable peach pie filling.

-The amount of jar or freezer bags depends on what size pies you normally make and how full you like them, I did 2.
+The amount of jars or freezer bags depends on what size pies you normally make and how full you like them, I did 2.

-When Ready to Bake: Thaw in fridge and then pour into a pie crust and then cover with another crust.
+When Ready to Bake: Thaw in fridge and then pour into a pie crust and cover with a second crust.
 Cut slits in top crust.
 Bake at 350 degrees for 45 mins. or until crust is golden brown.